STRATEGIES

 Business Strategy

 Making money is much easier if there is no competition.
 However, in practice, the “no competition” situation does not exist.
 Each firm operates in a highly competitive environment, and therefore, the competitive market forces act as a barrier to the firm’s growth and profitability.
-To overcome these limitations, therefore, each firm, large or small, must have a business strategy (or business unit strategy), also known as a competitive strategy to succeed.
-One dimension of business strategy is about competing in the present- to create a valuable relative position with respect to the competitors within the industry.
-The other dimension of business strategy is about “competing for the future,” which involves long-range planning to achieve successful performance in the long-run.
-Therefore, these two dimensions of business strategy tell us “how to compete” and “when to compete” in the business arena to snatch customers away from competitors in the firm’s favor- to gain and sustain competitive advantage over rivals and earn superior profitability.
+To overcome these limitations, therefore, each firm, large or small, must also have a business strategy (or business unit strategy), also known as a competitive strategy, to succeed.
+One dimension of business strategy is about competing in the present to create a valuable relative position with respect to competitors within the industry.
+The other dimension of business strategy is about “competing for the future,” which involves long-range planning to achieve successful future performance.
+Therefore, incorporating these two dimensions of business strategy will tell us how to compete successfully in the business arenas to snatch customers away from competitors in your firm’s favor, to gain and sustain competitive advantage over rivals, and earn superior profitability in the long-run.

-We can assist you in performing a complete strategy analysis and research and develop innovative business strategies to compete in the present and prepare you for the future.
+We can assist you in performing a complete strategy analysis and developing innovative business strategies to compete in the present and prepare you for the future.
 A strategy analysis will help us identify your current situation and factors of current and future advantages.
 Finally, we will recommend a strategy (or strategies) with implementation guidelines to create and sustain a competitive advantage over your competitors.

 Growth Strategy